jyhuang36/jyhuang36.github.io/index.md

 2021 - present: Ph.D. in Computer Science, University of Southern California \\
 2019 - 2021: M.S. in Computer Science, University of California, Los Angeles \\
-2015 - 2019：B.AS. in Engineering Science (Robotics Major), University of Toronto
+2015 - 2019: B.AS. in Engineering Science (Robotics Major), University of Toronto